What Are Training Zones? How to Calculate & Use Them

 The end of zone 1 and into zone 2 is arguably the most important intensity for long-term cardiovascular health and endurance performance.
 This is where endurance athletes will spend a lot of their time training.

 Towards the middle of zone 2 (and going into zone 3), exercise starts to get hard, being at around your "race pace".
 Training in this zone will improve performance, but it will also take longer to recover from.
+So, some coaches don’t like training too much at this intensity, as more efficient performance improvements can be achieved at higher intensities.
+This is a widely debated topic in the sports science community with opinions on both sides.

 Zone 3 — High Intensity

 This is where you are pushing close to your ceiling.
 Your heart, lungs and muscles are working hard.
-You’ll get some of the most efficient stamina improvements (i.e., per minute of exercise).
+You’ll get some of the most efficient stamina improvements (i.e., improvements per minute of exercise).
 Time spent at this intensity is typically brief (under 20 minutes total) and requires full recovery between sessions.

 Zone 4 — Very High